2022 Hong Kong Chief Executive election: Result

-John Lee was declared the winner at the HKCEC on 8 May 2022.
+John Lee Ka-chiu was declared the winner at the HKCEC on 8 May 2022.

 The 2022 election was the first sole-candidate election since the Chief Executive Election Ordinance was amended in 2006 to require a vote of confidence.

 The election was held at the 1/F of Hong Kong Convention and Exhibition Centre (HKCEC) from 9 to 11:30 a.m. on 8 May 2022, and at Penny's Bay Quarantine Centre from 9 to 10:30 a.m, where 6 electors cast their votes.
 Vote counting on 3/F of HKCEC finished within 23 minutes, and the election result was announced at 12:28 p.m.
-John Lee, the sole candidate, was declared the winner after receiving 1,416 support votes, or a record of 99.4%.
+John Lee Ka-chiu, the sole candidate, was declared the winner after receiving 1,416 support votes, or a record of 99.4%.
 Eight votes were against Lee, whilst four were blank votes and 33 did not cast their ballots.